ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 and the encrypted payload and, if valid, proceeds to send data in return.
 At this point, the connection is established and the two parties can communicate.

-The use of only public-key encryption and authentication, or "boxing", is done to simplify problems that come with symmetric key management and synchronization.
+The use of public-key encryption and authentication, or "boxing", is done to simplify problems that come with symmetric key management and synchronization.
 For example, it allows the sender of a message to be in complete control of each message's nonce.
 It does not require either end to share secret keying material.
 Furthermore, it allows connections (or sessions) to be associated with unique ephemeral public keys as a mechanism for enabling forward secrecy given the risk of long-term private key compromise.